 You aren’t trying to stop these thoughts, and probably couldn’t even if you tried.
 You don’t need to get upset, disappointed, or even angry that you’re having them.
 The idea is to view them in a different way.

 It can take some time and patience to really feel the difference.
-Don’t let that stop you though: the rewards are worth the effort, and many people will see some benefits right from the start.
+Don’t let that stop you though: the rewards are worth the effort.

 How to do mindfulness meditation

-There are different approaches to using mindfulness to help you sleep.
-And there are two key elements:
+There are different approaches to using mindfulness to help you sleep, but there are two key components that are typically included:

-• Acknowledge the thoughts buzzing around your brain in a compassionate or positive way.
+- Acknowledge any thoughts buzzing around your brain in a compassionate, non-judgmental, or positive way.

-• Shift into the ‘being’ mode, by doing meditation exercises.
+- Gently shift into the ‘being’ mode, by doing breathing or meditation exercises.

 1. Breathing awareness exercise

-• Concentrate on your chest rising and falling – can you feel it?
-Can you taste or smell the air as you breathe in?
+- Concentrate on your chest and/or abdomen rising and falling.
+Can you feel the movement as you breathe?
+Can you taste or smell the air when you breathe in?
 Is it cool or warm?

-• Don’t worry if you have thoughts.
-Acknowledge them, and then gently bring your focus back to your breathing.
+- Don’t worry if you have thoughts though.
+Acknowledge their presence without trying to judge them or yourself for existing, and then gently bring your focus back to your breathing.

 You can do this breathing exercise any time you feel the need to during the day.
 Just 5 minutes can help, but you might like to build up to 20 minutes eventually.

-And if you do it in bed, you can either do if it for a few minutes or until you feel too sleepy to continue.
+If you do it in bed, you can either do if it for a few minutes or until you feel too sleepy to continue.
+It’s entirely up to you how long you continue for.

 2. Body scan relaxation exercise

-The body scan technique relies on getting your mind to focus on different parts of your body.
+The body scan technique helps by getting your mind to focus on different parts of your body instead of your thoughts.

 There are different methods, and one that I’ve found effective is to imagine taking your mind on a journey around your body.

-• You might find your mind wanders at times.
-Acknowledge any thoughts that arise in a positive way, but bring your mind gently back to the exercise.
+- You might also find that your mind continues to get distracted and wander at times.
+Acknowledge any thoughts that arise in a positive way, and then bring your mind gently back to the exercise.

-You might also like to listen to the relaxation podcast by Professor Colin Espie from the University of Oxford.
-With a calming voice, he talks you through a simple muscle relaxation exercise step by step.
+You might also like to listen to a Mental Health Foundation podcast episode narrated by Professor Colin Espie from the University of Oxford.
+With a calming voice, he talks you through a simple muscle relaxation exercise step by step over eleven minutes.

 Evidence that mindfulness works

-There’s increasing evidence for the many benefits of mindfulness, as well as specifically for sleep problems.
+There’s increasing evidence for the benefits of mindfulness, as well as specifically for sleep problems.

 In 2014, researchers from U.S. Universities reported on an eight-week trial involving 54 adults with chronic insomnia.